-Are you looking for a simple way to create a contact form in WordPress?
+Do you want to learn how to create a contact form in WordPress?

 Creating a contact form is a simple way to connect with your audience and get valuable feedback.
 Today, we’ll show you how to create a contact form in WordPress.
-And we’re breaking it down step-by-step so that even beginners can do it.
+And we’ll break it down step-by-step so even beginners can do it.